syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 ### items `string`
 {:#members:items}

-Renders the Group button using data source which contains array of items.
+Renders the GroupButton using data source which contains array of items.

 #### Default Value